profile-pic

 AI-interview Questions & Answers

 So how would you approach creating a JavaScript function that dynamically updates the UI without reloading the page?
-So just to reload the page, uh, initially, AJAX requests were there.
+So just to reload the page, initially, AJAX requests were there.
 But now the single page application has already came.
-So without reloading the page, we we can handle that?
-Again, uh, second thing, like, prevent default is, uh, again, the like, inside the function, if we use the prevent default, it won't rerender the whole page.
-Instead of that, it will just prevent the rerendering of the whole page, and will, uh, just update the UI dynamically?
+So without reloading the page, we can handle that?
+Again, second thing, like, prevent default is, again, the like, inside the function, if we use the prevent default, it won't rerender the whole page.
+Instead of that, it will just prevent the rerendering of the whole page, and will, just update the UI dynamically?
 That's how, like, we can add the dynamic updates on the UI

-In the following HTML service segments, there is a common error that could affect our user experience.
+In the given transcript, there are several grammatical errors and inconsistencies in sentence structure.
+Here is the corrected transcript: "In the following HTML service segments, there is a common error that could affect our user experience.
 Can you spot and explain the mistake and provide the debugging approach for this?
-So, I HTML submit submit button.
-Add event listener.
-Click.
-So when HTML will be there?
-So first thing is, like, we can so during this function, the, I guess, page it will be reloaded initially because we are not using the e dot prevent default for this.
-And once we can actually remove the alert part in you let me think it one more time.
-Like, I so it's it's really not a good practice to use the alert, uh, inside the function because alert can be it's much more faster than the DOM.
-It instantly it it instantly when you whenever you click on that function, it will completely block the UI.
-I so we should avoid writing the function that apart from this, I feel like submit button is not defined in the HTML part.
-I so we should give an ID for the submit button?
-And
+So, when I add an event listener to an HTML submit button, click on it.
+So, when will the HTML be there?
+First, we can do this during the function, but I guess the page will be reloaded initially because we are not using the e.preventDefault method.
+Once we can actually remove the alert part, let me think it through one more time.
+It's not a good practice to use the alert inside the function because it can be much faster than the DOM.
+It will instantly block the UI whenever you click on that function.
+So, we should avoid writing the function that way.
+Apart from this, I feel like the submit button is not defined in the HTML part.
+We should give an ID to the submit button."

 Can you identify any potential issue with the following CSS snippet related to the response in your design?
 Provide explanation what could be wrong enough for some advisers on how to improve this.
 About potential issue with the CSS snippet related to the responsiveness design.
-About about So the thing here I identified is, about so if the width is 960 pixel, then it will be aligned to the center part.
+About So the thing here I identified is, about so if the width is 960 pixel, then it will be aligned to the center part.
 And about if it is lesser than 960px then width would be on the 100%.
 So it will definitely, about no. I'm not much aware about this

 What approach would you take to build a single page application with the JAVA JavaScript, ensuring both smoother experience on the mobile?
 Single page application with vanilla JavaScript to ensuring both smoother and smoother experience.
 So just to include What approaches I would take first to organize the code?
 So second thing is reactive reacting the changes with the whatever Changes we are doing, like, whatever based on the interaction with the UI.
-We can also include the support of data binding.
-Uh, we can have a proper handling the navigation routing.
-That that could also be done.
-And, uh, we can also include the keyboard support, controls, and clicks on the tabs.
+We can also include the support of data binding. we can have a proper handling the navigation routing.
+That could also be done.
+And, we can also include the keyboard support, controls, and clicks on the tabs.
 So

 Can you suggest a way to dynamically adjust a boot strap grid layout based on the data fetched from the API?
 I'm not aware about this.